 Minor upgrades within the same version are free.
 Major upgrades are fee-based.

 How can I get support?

 First, consult the Photamate help file.
 Most feature or function-related questions can be answered there.
-Or, utilize one of our online support tools to search the knowledge base, open a support ticket, or visit the community forums.
+Or, email our support department for additional assistance using the support link at the top of the website.

 What kind of camera do I need?